To convert SVG into PNG in the browser, you can use the Resvg-js wasm module.

 resvg-wasm

-const svg ='<svg>...</svg>'; // Input SVG, String or Uint8Array const resvgJS = new resvg.Resvg(svg, opts); const pngData = resvgJS.render(svg, opts); // Output PNG data, Uint8Array const pngBuffer = pngData.asPng(); const pngURL = URL.createObjectURL( new Blob([pngBuffer], { type: "image/png" }) ); document.getElementById("output").src = pngURL;
+const svg ='<svg>...</svg>'; // Input SVG, String or Uint8Array const resvgJS = new resvg.Resvg(svg, opts); const pngData = resvgJS.render(svg, opts); // Output PNG data, Uint8Array const pngBuffer = pngData.asPng(); const pngURL = URL.createObjectURL( new Blob([pngBuffer], { type: "image/png" }) ); document.getElementById("output").src = pngURL; - Wrap the code inside an IFEE to invoke immediately on page load.

-(async function () { await resvg.initWasm( fetch("https://unpkg.com/@resvg/resvg-wasm/index_bg.wasm") ); const opts = { fitTo: { mode: "width", // If you need to change the size value: 800, }, }; const svg ='<svg>...</svg>'; // Input SVG, String or Uint8Array const resvgJS = new resvg.Resvg(svg, opts); const pngData = resvgJS.render(svg, opts); // Output PNG data, Uint8Array const pngBuffer = pngData.asPng(); const pngURL = URL.createObjectURL( new Blob([pngBuffer], { type: "image/png" }) ); document.getElementById("output").src = pngURL; })();
+(async function () { await resvg.initWasm( fetch("https://unpkg.com/@resvg/resvg-wasm/index_bg.wasm") ); const opts = { fitTo: { mode: "width", // If you need to change the size value: 800, }, }; const svg ='<svg>...</svg>'; // Input SVG, String or Uint8Array const resvgJS = new resvg.Resvg(svg, opts); const pngData = resvgJS.render(svg, opts); // Output PNG data, Uint8Array const pngBuffer = pngData.asPng(); const pngURL = URL.createObjectURL( new Blob([pngBuffer], { type: "image/png" }) ); document.getElementById("output").src = pngURL; })(); Further read:

 Top comments (1)